animate1978/MB-Lab/docs/installation.rst

 **IMPORTANT**

+One of the most common issues is installation of MB-Lab, which we all admit is a pain because of how GitHub packages release ZIP files.
+Please read CAREFULLY!!

+If you download a clone where Github renames it MB-Lab-master, you will not have issues.

-The installation of MB-Lab remains one of the most common issues for users, unfortanatly the way Github packages releases, this WILL affect how you install MB-Lab if downloading from the Github release page ONLY!
+Github packages releases WILL affect how you install MB-Lab if downloading from the release page ONLY!

-When downloading a release the ZIP file contains a folder that has the version number in the folder name, this will cause Blender to assume that the addon directory name is a file extension and gets confused.

-This is one reason the Auto-Updater was added, so users only have to install once and then just update from within Blender without having to go through the installation process each time MB-Lab updated.
+GitHub packages ZIP files with the version numbers in the name.
+The folder INSIDE this ZIP file is what needs to be changed, you need to go to that directory and rename it from **MB-Lab 1.x.x** to **MB-Lab-1-x-x** or **MBLAB175** if you want to be simple, **just get rid of the periods in the directory name** and Blender will recognize it and add the addon to the list.

+This is because if you install an addon with periods, Blender assumes it is a file extension of some kind and gets confused, which causes confusion in most of installation issues with MB-Lab.
 If you download a clone where Github renames it **MB-Lab-master**, you will not have issues.

-You need to go to that directory and rename it from **MB-Lab 1.x.x** to **MB-Lab-1-x-x** or **MBLAB175** if you want to be simple, **just get rid of the periods in the directory name** and Blender will recognize it and add the addon to the list.

 * Step 1